Entropy is Conserved in Hawking Radiation as Tunneling: a Revisit of the Black Hole Information Loss Paradox: Conclusions

 Based on our current understanding, we feel our conclusions are significant at least in two aspects.
 The first concerns black hole thermodynamics.
 It has been shown before that the tunneling process we discuss satisfies the first law of black hole thermodynamics irrespective of whether the horizon is classical \cite{tp08} or quantum \cite{zcz08}.
 No conclusive consensus exist concerning the second law of black hole thermodynamics.
 Before our work, it was not known how entropy changes, and our conclusion that Hawking radiation is an entropy conserving process is thus quite exciting.
 This opens the door to reversibility and unitary dynamics for a black hole in principle.
 We note that reversibility is consistent with microscopic unitarity.
 The second aspect concerns the information loss paradox.
 There are two important results here: (1) we have shown within the picture of Hawking radiation as tunneling that the entropy growth can be exactly balanced, which provides a necessary condition to resolve the Hawking paradox of black hole information loss.
 Any legitimate attempt to resolve this paradox must find a solution to balance the entropy growth during the black hole evaporation process if individual emissions are considered independent.
 If entropy is indeed growing in a process, this process cannot be unitary.
 (2) We have shown that there exists correlation among Hawking radiations from a black hole.
 Using quantum information theory, the mutual information between two quantum subsystems or two emitted particles as considered in this study, we show that the amount of correlation among the black hole radiations can encode exactly the same amount of information and carry them away upon emission, which certainly represents a plausible resolution to release the information locked in a black hole.
 Any resolution to the information loss paradox of a black hole requires such a suitable mechanism to release the information locked in a black hole.
 Fortunately, we have uncovered such a mechanism inherent in the correlations of emitted particles.

 In summary, we have shown that entropy is conserved in Hawking radiation.
 This resolves the paradox of black hole information loss.
 The amount of information that formerly was perceived to be lost is found to be encoded and carried away by Hawking radiations.
-This leads us to affirm that Hawking radiation as tunneling is unitary, in principle, based on the work we presented in this article.
+This lends strong support to the belief that Hawking radiation as tunneling is unitary, in principle, based on the work we presented in this article.

 As a final remark we note that for some cases we study, a black hole does not radiate away all of its mass and leaves behind a remnant in the end or forms an extreme black hole.
 Even for these special cases, our study shows that our conclusions remain valid.
 Information is still leaked out so long as a black hole starts to radiate.
 Based on our theoretical treatment, or the resolution we present for the paradox of black hole information loss due to Hawking radiation, we find that energy conservation or self-gravitation effect should be enforced when quantum theory is unified with gravity.
 Conservation laws are the most fundamental elements in a consistent theory for quantum gravity.